-- a. satisfy any conditions of admission to the law school - b. complete a minimum of 84 credits while complying with credit limits as set forth in the section "Credit Limits" below - c. achieve a final cumulative GPA of 2.4 or higher - d. pass all required courses (e.g., the first-year curriculum and Advanced Legal Research) - e. satisfy the relevant core course requirement - f. satisfy the upper-level writing requirement - g. satisfy the professional responsibility requirement - h. complete a minimum of six (6) experiential credits - i. complete conditions imposed as a result of lower GPA, when applicable - j. complete the foregoing within five years of the date of initial matriculation in law school - k. satisfy the full-time residency requirement, consisting of four upper-level full-time semesters, and either two first-year full-time (15 credit) semesters or, for May-entry students, three part-time (10 credit) first-year semesters - I. submit an "Application for Degree" packet and complete a "graduation check" with the Office of Student Services and Advising - m. have approbation of the faculty, and - n. while not a requirement for graduation, every applicant to the New York State Bar must demonstrate that s/he has completed 50 hours of qualifying pro bono work, passed the New York Law Course and New York Law Exam, and passed the Multi-State Professional Responsibility Exam (MPRE).
+- a. satisfy any conditions of admission to the law school - b. complete a minimum of 84 credits while complying with credit limits as set forth in the section "Credit Limits" below - c. achieve a final cumulative GPA of 2.4 or higher - d. pass all required courses (e.g., the first-year curriculum and Advanced Legal Research) - e. satisfy the relevant core course requirement - f. satisfy the upper-level writing requirement - g. satisfy the professional responsibility requirement - h. complete a minimum of six (6) experiential credits - i. complete conditions imposed as a result of lower GPA, when applicable - j.
+Students who began their studies in or after May 2021 must complete the above requirements and must also complete one (1) course on race and the law. - k. complete the foregoing within five years of the date of initial matriculation in law school - satisfy the full-time residency requirement, consisting of four upper-level full-time semesters, and either two first-year full-time (15 credit) semesters or, for May-entry students, three part-time (10 credit) first-year semesters - m. submit an "Application for Degree" packet and complete a "graduation check" with the Office of Student Services and Advising - n. have approbation of the faculty, and - o. while not a requirement for graduation, every applicant to the New York State Bar must demonstrate that s/he has completed 50 hours of qualifying pro bono p. work, passed the New York Law Course and New York Law Exam, and passed the Multi-State Professional Responsibility Exam (MPRE).